Friday, November 30, 2007

 Let revelations begin, any takers?
 The pursuit of truth calls on strong moral and ethical values when it comes to gathering both Turkish and Armenian historians, academicians and experts to assess the tender subject of Armenian Genocide.
 The question remains unclear whether or not the 1915 Armenian Genocide is an undisputed fact or a tr tragic consequence of war claiming up to 1.5 million lives.

-open archives for scholars or historians willing to partner for the benefit of both countries.
+Since 2005, the ruling Turkish PM Erdogan and President Gul have offered open archives for scholars or historians willing to partner for the benefit of both countries.
 As yet, the research alliance has not materialized with any takers.
 I wonder what leaders will emerge ready to step into this darkness.

-prejudice prevails among nations, all lose part of their humanity.
+Why would anyone not want a partnership to explore the history of the past and heal the wounds of those who suffered?
+When prejudice prevails among nations, all lose part of their humanity.
 How can we find peace among nations when cut-off communication tells another story?
 Healing and understanding together could bridge two peoples who share so much history and offer great business possibilities.

 When searching online for credible knowledge about the Armenian Genocide, one must discern fact from fiction and truth from propaganda.
 Not an easy task and one best left to the experts on each side.

-To help in this feat are the Ottoman archives in Turkey, Armenian archives in Yerevan, Armenian Revolutionary Federation and the Armenia Republic Delegation Archives in Boston plus
+To help in this feat are the Ottoman archives in Turkey, Armenian archives in Yerevan, Armenian Revolutionary Federation and the Armenia Republic Delegation Archives in Boston plus British and American National Archives.
+This would be a good start for experts to peruse the annals of time.

 Continue reading